Deadlines for each of the activities described below appear in the Postgraduate Timetable.

-Students should be prepared to use the poster in talking about their work with members of academic staff and other postgraduates, as well as being assessed by your feedback supervisor using the poster feedback form.
+Students should be prepared to use the poster in talking about their work with members of academic staff and other postgraduates, as well as being assessed by your feedback supervisor.

 The timetable for the day will be as follows;

-- 11 am - deadline for display of poster online.
+- 11 am - Deadline for display of poster on the Physics concourse

-- 4.00pm - Presentation of poster prizes by the Head of Department.
+- 4pm - Presentation of poster prize awards.